 But with every company trying to capitalize on the branded tie-ins (Star Wars cashews, anyone?), it can be tough to figure out which Star Wars stuff is legit and which is just a container of ordinary nuts pretending to be from a galaxy far far away.
-This list of dolls, droids, and action figures ⏤ from indestructible lightsabers and R2-D2 coffee makers to Kylo Ren dolls and Porgs that talk ⏤ represent a few of the coolest Star Wars swag currently on the market, and make great holiday gifts.
+This list of Star Wars action figures, dolls, and droids ⏤ from indestructible lightsabers and R2-D2 coffee makers to Kylo Ren dolls and Porgs that talk ⏤ represent a few of the coolest Star Wars swag currently on the market, and make great holiday gifts.
 May the Force be with your holiday shopping.

 Luke Skywalker’s Landspeeder by Radio Flyer

 The tike-sized version of Luke Skywalker’s X-34 Landspeeder may not levitate, but it does have seats for two, an interactive dashboard with lighted buttons that command intergalactic sound effects, and a max cruising speed of 5mph ⏤ which makes it fast enough to outrun imaginary Storm Troopers and some real-life pets, not to mention a great holiday gift.

 Big Figs 20-Inch Star Wars Figures